 Background information

 - You can create only a limited number of scaling rules for a scaling group.
-To view the quota of scaling rules that you can create, visit Quota Center.
+To view the quota of scaling rules, go to Quota Center.

 - You can create simple scaling rules, step scaling rules, target tracking scaling rules, and predictive scaling rules for scaling groups that contain Elastic Compute Service (ECS) instances.
 You can create only simple scaling rules and target tracking scaling rules for scaling groups that contain elastic container instances.